Evgeni Malkin Game Preview: Penguins vs. Flyers

 Malkin Stats vs. the Flyers

-- The Flyers have given up 66 goals in total (2.9 per game), which ranks 14th in the league in goals allowed.
+- The Flyers are 14th in goals allowed, giving up 69 total goals (2.9 per game) in the league.

 |2023-2024 Season